Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Verification of neural scaling laws for input-state-output data

 \subsection{Data neural scaling laws}

-In this section, we consider data NSLs, which are obtained by treating the number of trajectories in the dataset as the resource being varied.
+In this section, we consider data NSLs, which are obtained by treating the {number of points} in the dataset as the resource being varied.
 Each point in the Figures~\ref{fig:data-nmae-aff-spring} and \ref{fig:data-nmae-uns-motor} represents an element of the set of outcomes $O$ for different training configurations.
 Here, the color of the points represents the amount of compute measured in $\operatorname{flops}$ and the number of model parameters is represented by the point size.
-The $x$-axis represents the total training time in seconds, obtained by summing the durations of all training trajectories.
+The $x$-axis represents the total {number of points $n_\ell$ in the training dataset.
+In the case of input-state-output data $n_\ell = n_t \cdot 1000$ while it is logged as an input to the main function for input-output data.}